EliziumNet/Loopz/Elizium.Loopz/docs/Invoke-ForeachFsItem.md

 ## DESCRIPTION

-  2 parameters set are defined, one for invoking a named function (InvokeFunction) and the other (InvokeScriptBlock, the default) for invoking a script-block.
+  2 parameters sets are defined, one for invoking a named function (InvokeFunction) and the other (InvokeScriptBlock, the default) for invoking a script-block.
 An optional Summary script block can be specified which will be invoked at the end of the pipeline batch.
+The user should assemble the candidate items from the file system, be they files or directories typically using Get-ChildItem, or can be any other function that delivers file systems items via the PowerShell pipeline.
+For each item in the pipeline, Invoke-ForeachFsItem will invoke the script-block/function specified.
+Invoke-ForeachFsItem will deliver what ever is returned from the script-block/function, so the result of Invoke-ForeachFsItem can be piped to another command.

 ## EXAMPLES